saikirangurijal/cloudcentersuite/Content/AppProfiles/NTierComplexApp/README.md

    1. CloudCenter 5.0.1 and above

-   2. Knowledge on how to use CloudCenter
+   2. Knowledge on how to Workload Manager

    3. Mongo DB Cluster Service should be created in Workload Manager for the NOSQL Database Tier
       - How to Create Mongo DB Cluster Server - Refer from [here](https://github.com/datacenter/cloudcentersuite/raw/master/Content/NoSQL%20Databases/MongoDB%20Cluster)